Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Introduction

 The aim of filtering algorithms is to approximate the state of a signal from noisy and potentially incomplete or indirect observations.
 Ensemble Kalman--Bucy filters\footnote{The time continuous version of classical Ensemble Kalman filters.} (EnKBFs) accomplish this by employing a system of interacting particles, which then are propagated according to the signal dynamics enriched by an added interaction term that nudges them in the direction of the observations.

-EnKBFs are widely used in many scientific fields such as meteorology and the geosciences.
-In this work we derive an EnKBF for correlated observation noise and analyse its mean-field limit.
+Ensemble Kalman(--Bucy) Filters were first introduced in \cite{Evensen} and are nowadays widely used for data assimilation tasks in many scientific fields such as meteorology and the geosciences.
+For uncorrelated observation noise there exists a rich literature treating the mathematical theory of EnKBFs.
+See for example the recent overview papers \cite{On the mathematical theory of linear EnKBF},\cite{ReichStuart}, and the references found therein.
+In this work we derive an EnKBF for correlated observation noise and analyse its mean field limit.

 More precisely for an arbitrary, but fixed timeframe $T>0$ we consider a $\R^{d_x}$-valued signal process $\left(X_t\right)_{t\in[0,T]}$ determined by the stochastic differential equation (SDE)

 Both $W$ and $V$ shall be two independent $\R^{d_w}$- and $\R^{d_v}$-dimensional Brownian motions.
 Furthermore we make the following standard assumption regarding the coefficients of the equation.